Call for Research Proposals

 - Justification for the budgeted items requested

-CRARF proposals are presented to the CRARF Committee, who conduct blind reviews using the selection criteria to assess the merits of proposals and who report their recommendations to the C.R.
-Anderson Foundation Board.
-Using Committee recommendations the Board determines which proposals to fund.
-CRARF applicants receive decision letters from the CRARF Committee Chair.
-Recipients of CRARF support are issued funds from the C.R.
-Anderson Foundation ABC Headquarters.
+CRARF proposals are presented to the CRARF Committee, who conduct blind reviews using the selection criteria to assess the merits of proposals.
+The CRARF Committee Chair then reports Committee recommendations to the Business Communication Research Foundation Board.
+Using Committee recommendations, the Board determines which proposals to fund.
+CRARF applicants typically receive decision letters from the CRARF Committee Chair within 4-to-6 weeks.
+Recipients of CRARF support are issued funds from the Business Communication Research Foundation ABC Headquarters.

-Members of ABC’s CRARF Committee and the C. R. Anderson Foundation Board are not allowed to apply for funds when they hold these positions.
+Members of ABC’s CRARF Committee and the Business Communication Research Foundation Board are not allowed to apply for funds when they hold these positions.